fkenessey/bekobarnafinalrepo/README.md

 ### REST Web backend

-- understand what is an API and can use it
+[- understand what is an API and can use it
 - use JSON objects
 - understand the concept of serialization
-- able to use Postman
+- able to use Postman](https://github.com/greenfox-academy/bekobarna-p2pchatapp)

 ## Endpoint tests

-- able to make difference between unit test and integration test
+[- able to make difference between unit test and integration test
 - create endpoint test
-  - with the help of a mock server
+  - with the help of a mock server](https://github.com/greenfox-academy/bekobarna/tree/master/week-09/day-03)

   # Final exam requirements

-it
 ## Skills

 ### Common